 The Rural Area

-Discover the Open-Air Museum in Lillehammer – A Unique Insight into Norwegian Culture and History
+Discover the open-air museum in Lillehammer – A unique insight into Norwegian culture and history

 Maihaugen and the open-air museum were founded by Anders Sandvig, who had a vision to preserve Norwegian cultural heritage for future generations.
 The village at Maihaugen stands as a testament to this vision, where the lives of the farmer, the tenant, and the official are preserved in everything from large farms to small crofter's cottages.

-Explore the Farms in Bygda
+Explore the farm

-In the heart of Bygda, you’ll find the large farms Bjørnstad and Jørstad, with their numerous buildings serving various purposes on the farm.
-Further up the hillside lies the medium-sized farm Øygarden, while the smaller, more cramped holdings, such as the clearing farm and the crofter's cottage, are located at the top.
+In the heart of The Rural Area, you can find the large farms Bjørnstad and Jørstad, with their numerous buildings serving various purposes on the farm.
+Further up the hillside lies the medium-sized farm Øygarden.
+The smaller, more cramped holdings, such as Åseng, the land reclamation farm and the crofter's cottage, are located at the top of the museum.
 These were often home to the village’s craftsmen, who also worked on the farms when extra labor was needed.